Why Use a Reproductive Endocrinologist

 If you are over age 30 and have been trying unsuccessfully to get pregnant for six months or more, do yourself a favor and visit a reproductive endocrinologist.
 Your ob-gyn may be the most wonderful doctor on earth, but he or she is not an expert in fertility.
 No physician can be an expert in every nuance of medicine.
 I have heard far too many sad tales of fertile years wasted on repeated rounds of Clomid.

-Gail had a friend who married in her late thirties and tried to start a family in her early forties.
-She visited an ob-gyn who was very encouraging because my friends hormonal levels were high.
-She told Gails friend to just relax and she should be able to get pregnant without any problems.
+Another friend was married in her late thirties and tried to start a family in her early forties.
+She visited an ob-gyn who was very encouraging because my friend’s hormonal levels were “high.”
+She was told to 'just relax and she should be able to get pregnant without any problems'.
 High follicle-stimulating hormone (FSH) levels indicate that your chances of getting pregnant are encumbered.
 Your chances of getting pregnant are best if your FSH levels are in the single digits.
-Through Gails encouragement, her friend scheduled an appointment with a reproductive endocrinologist, and they are working on an in vitro fertilization (IVF) cycle.
+Through Gail’s encouragement, her friend scheduled an appointment with a reproductive endocrinologist, and they are working on an in vitro fertilization (IVF) cycle.

 Both the intended mother and the intended father should attend the initial appointment with the reproductive endocrinologist.
 It is important for both of you to have a complete workup.
 Look at this as an opportunity for some fine-tuning.
 Fertility issues are almost as common as braces are for adolescents.
 Not everyone needs braces, but some do.
 If you see an orthodontist to straighten your teeth, is that a blight on your personal character?
 No, of course not.
 The same goes for fertility.
 Sometimes it is just necessary to enlist an expert.
 Scheduling an appointment with a reproductive endocrinologist is a positive step toward family building and can save you years of frustration.